 (c) to file any claims or take any action or institute any proceedings which such Secured Party may deem necessary or desirable for the collection of any of the Collateral or otherwise to enforce the rights of such Secured Party.

+SECTION 11.
 Secured Parties May Perform.
 If Grantor fails to perform any agreement contained herein, any or all of the Secured Parties may, but shall not be obligated to, itself perform, or cause performance of, such agreement, and the reasonable expenses of such Secured Parties incurred in connection therewith shall be a demand obligation owing by Grantor to such Secured Parties.

+SECTION 12.
 The Secured Parties’ Duties.
 The powers conferred on the Secured Parties hereunder are solely to protect its interest in the Collateral and shall not impose any duty upon the Secured Parties to exercise any such powers.
 Except for the safe custody of any Collateral in their possession and the accounting for amounts actually received by it hereunder, the Secured Parties shall have no duty as to any Collateral or as to the taking of any necessary steps to preserve rights against prior parties or any other rights pertaining to any Collateral.
 Each Secured Party agrees to act as the agent and bailee for each other Secured Party in respect of the Collateral and shall hold any Collateral both as a Secured Party and as agent and bailee of each other Secured Party.

+SECTION 13.
 Default; Remedies Upon Default.

 (a) Any one or more of the following shall constitute an “Event of Default” under this Agreement: